andyatkinson/blog/_posts/2009-03-05-stats-driven-lens-shopping-with-ruby.md

  * 27 photos +/-5mm of overall mean focal length of 45mm

 Most of the photos were in the 18-46 range!
-Ruby is a great language for scripting and conducting these kinds of experiments with.
-I hope you enjoyed this.
+Ruby is a great language for scripting and conducting these kinds of experiments.